 How Do I Diagnose My Pet's Allergies?

 If your pet experiences recurring allergies, be sure to see a veterinarian.
-He will rule out any conditions with similar symptoms before diagnosing your pet with allergies.
+He will rule out any health issues with similar symptoms before diagnosing your pet with allergies.
 He will also run blood tests to determine the source of your pet’s discomfort.
 Since you can see fleas and some insects, those cases are easier to identify and control.
 When it comes to food allergies, many vets will suggest an elimination diet to find your dog’s sensitivity.

 What Helps Soothe Dog Allergies?